 China’s housing ministry is on “high alert” if both transaction volume and home prices increase “substantially,” Xinhua News Agency reported, citing Minister of Housing and Urban-Rural Development Jiang Weixin.
 European leaders have put off until next week a decision on how to cover Greece’s additional funding needs, while giving the nation two years to bring down its budget gap.

 “The situation in Europe continues to create an overhang for markets while reports on China’s property tax are adding to the pressure,” said Allan Yu, who helps manage $10.3 billion in Manila-based Metropolitan Bank & Trust (MBT) Co.

 The developing nations stock measure has risen 7.2 percent this year, lagging a 7.5 percent increase in the MSCI World Index of developed countries.
 The emerging-markets gauge trades at 11.3 times estimated earnings, compared with the MSCI World’s multiple of 13.1, data compiled by Bloomberg show.

-The iShares MSCI Emerging Markets Index exchange-traded fund (EEM), the ETF tracking developing-nation shares, slumped 0.9 percent.
+The iShares MSCI Emerging Markets Index exchange-traded fund (EEM:US), the ETF tracking developing-nation shares, slumped 0.9 percent.
 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index (VXEEM), a measure of options prices on the fund and expectations of price swings, increased 0.3 percent.

 The MSCI Emerging Markets/Energy Index (MXEF0EN) and the MSCI Emerging Markets/Materials Index fell to the lowest level in two months as oil and commodities retreated for a second day.